Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - Native UI Builder
   - When you build the UI of a wearable application, you cannot use the Panel UI component.
 The component is not supported in wearable applications.
-  - Support for new The Tizen 2.4 release provides developers with the Tizen kernel, device drivers, middleware subsystems, and Web/native API set, necessary to develop future Tizen compliant solutions.
+  - Support for new API set for the wearbale widget have been added.
+Old API set in the project code of the wearble widget, which were shared with the werable application, have been replaced with the new API set.
  - Support for the wearable widget have been added.
 The Tizen 2.4 release provides developers with the Tizen kernel, device drivers, middleware subsystems, Web API set, and Native API set necessary to develop future Tizen compliant solutions.
  - Replaced new API set in the project code of the wearable widget, which were shared with the wearable application.